The Coady International Institute offers a range of full and partial scholarships.

-Thanks to the generous financial support of the Canadian International Development Agency (CIDA), as well as a number of individual and institutional donors, the Coady International Institute is able to offer partial scholarships to most candidates accepted into the Institute's training programs.
-Specific scholarships are available through The MasterCard Foundation's Scholar's Program for certificates in the Coady Institute's Community-Based Microfinance and Livelihoods and Markets.
+Thanks to the generous financial support of Global Affairs Canada, as well as a number of individual and institutional donors, the Coady International Institute is able to offer partial scholarships to most candidates accepted into the Institute's training programs.
+Specific scholarships are available through The MasterCard Foundation Microfinance Scholars Program for certificates in the Coady Institute's Community-Based Microfinance and Livelihoods and Markets.

 Obtaining financial aid to study abroad can be quite difficult; to supplement your Coady scholarship, we suggest the following steps:

 At a minimum, most organizations provide salary continuance for employees while attending a program, as well as a major contribution to program fees and travel.

 The candidate's organization can also contribute indirectly by soliciting funds on the candidate's behalf from other funding agencies, foundations and international organizations within its own country.
 External funding might be obtained from:

 Donors who already fund the organization's projects and programs

 In the solicitation letter, explain that the Coady training will enhance your ability to manage the project more effectively.

 International associations, foundations or networks with which the organization already has links